Distinguished right from 1394, Kessler has been sold under its own name since 1830.

 The Kessler grows on a sandstone soil and displays in its centre a vale that is globally facing East, South-East, which protects it from North winds and cold air streams brought by the valley of Guebwiller.

 Pressing of whole grapes, static racking.
 Fermentation in thermocontrolled tuns from 1 to 4 months.
-Matured on fine less during 8 months.
+Matured on fine lees during 8 months.

-The robe is golden yellow with light green highlights, beautiful intensity.
+The robe is lemon yellow with light green highlights, average intensity.
 The disk is bright, limpid and transparent.
 The wine shows a pleasant youth.

 Technical sheet by M. Pascal Leonetti